MLS Cup 2021: Post-match

 NYCFC became the fourteenth team to win the MLS Cup and the first from the New York City area.
 They also became the fourth City Football Group team to win a national championship in 2021.
 It was the first top-flight soccer championship for the region since the New York Cosmos won the 1982 Soccer Bowl; the cross-town New York Red Bulls had played in MLS Cup 2008, but lost to the Columbus Crew.
 The title was also the first for any of the city's major professional sports team since the New York Giants won Super Bowl XLVI in 2012.
 As MLS Cup champions, NYCFC qualified for the 2022 CONCACAF Champions League, where they were eliminated in the semifinals by Seattle Sounders FC.

 A ceremony at New York City Hall with attendance limited to 1,000 people was held on December 14 to celebrate NYCFC's MLS Cup title.
 Mayor Bill de Blasio awarded keys to the city to members of the team.
 The traditional ticker tape parade, offered to any local sports team that wins a national title, was declined by NYCFC due to "the team's capacity".
 The championship banner at Yankee Stadium was raised at their 2022 home opener and was ridiculed due to its small size.
+The Philip F. Anschutz Trophy awarded to the club is planned to be displayed at the American Museum of Natural History in 2026 as part of an exhibition of sports championship memorabilia.

-Two Portland Timbers spectators were arrested after they allegedly threw cans at NYCFC forward Jesus Medina on the field following NYCFC's goal in the 46th minute.
+Two Portland Timbers spectators were arrested after they allegedly threw cans at NYCFC forward Jesús Medina on the field following NYCFC's goal in the 46th minute.